On A Scale From 1 to 5: Quantifying Hallucination in Faithfulness Evaluation: Introduction

-We investigated two approaches, namely using LLMs with a grading rubrics and natural language inference (NLI) models, to derive a faithfulness score for a given reference and hypothesis pair.
+We investigated two approaches, namely using LLMs with a grading rubric and natural language inference (NLI) models, to derive a faithfulness score for a given reference and hypothesis pair.
 We experimented with 5 LLMs and 3 variants of NLI models on 4 travel-domain dataset.
 We studied the score variation by comparing various types of hypothesis: gold hypothesis, sentence-level gold hypothesis, intrinsic hypothesis, and extrinsic hypothesis.
 In addition, we explored the model sensitivity in picking up different levels of hallucination.
-Our main contributions are: First, we showed that LLMs can accurately distinguish faithfulness apart from hallucination, and that reasoning during grading help LLMs gain sensitivity towards hallucination.
-Second, we presented methods to generate synthetic hallucination by type.
-Third, we demonstrated tuning with synthetic data can improve NLI model's performance.
+Our main contributions are as follows.
+First, we showed that LLMs can accurately distinguish faithfulness apart from hallucination, and that reasoning during grading helps LLMs gain sensitivity towards hallucination.
+Second, we presented methods to generate synthetic hallucinations by type and demonstrated that tuning with synthetic data can improve the performance of the NLI model.
 Lastly, we illustrated the progression of scores based on the percentage of hallucinating content.